andyburgin/burginsdatathing/README.md

 Talk To Me
 ----------
-I'm still learing all these technologies, your "constructive" feedbacka nd comments are very much welcome, especially those relating to the dirty hacks I've user :
+I'm still learning all these technologies, your "constructive" feedback and comments are very much welcome, especially those relating to the hacks I've used :

 * Subnet LAN setup hack
 * Chef 11 hack